omiridoue/sgsss-workflow/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" src="episodes/fig/cc_by-nc-nd.svg" /></a>

+## Introduction

+Computational social science (CSS), which brings computational approaches to social science questions, has been shown to be a powerful tool.

+[Nextflow](https://www.nextflow.io/) is workflow management software which enables the writing of scalable and reproducible scientific workflows.
+It can integrate various software package and environment management systems such as Docker, Singularity, and Conda.
+It allows for existing pipelines written in common scripting languages, such as R and Python, to be seamlessly coupled together.
+It simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure.

+This training material was based off the training developed and maintained by [Seqera](https://seqera.io) and released under an open-source license ([CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)) for the benefit of the community.
+You are welcome to reuse these materials according to the terms of the license.
+The training includes material from the [carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/) and [The Turing Way](http://doi.org/10.5281/zenodo.3233853).
+The course material page was designed based off the [workbench](https://carpentries.github.io/sandpaper-docs/).

+## Data

+Low fidelity means that the data only resembles real-world data in a very basic way.
+This type of dataset can be useful for teaching students, or helping programmers to plan code for things like health applications.

+## Course materials

+The course material for the half day course can be found in the [sgsss-workflow](https://github.com/omiridoue/sgsss-workflow) repository, the material lives in a webpage that hosts the [course training](https://omiridoue.github.io/sgsss-workflow/).
+Material was prepared by [PGR Eleni Omiridou](https://www.gla.ac.uk/pgrs/eleniomiridou/), University of Glasgow.
+The course was first run in July 2025.

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/nextflow-io/training?quickstart=1&ref=master)